karaatfullstack/Outline-of-Senior-Projects/README.md

  - Groups of 4 - 5 - create novel application that solves a problem
  - Students architect app using GHP curriculum and tech ***they’ve used previously***.
  - Students demo their application, articulating the product goals in concise technical detail

-    - Using technologies not covered in class or in your PEP/ Async Week project:
+ - If using technologies not covered in class or in your PEP/ Async Week project:
+ -
     - Must be approved by member of instructional team
     - Can be used ONLY for features, not core functionality of your application (this means things like CSS libraries would be fine, but writing the entire app using a new framework that affects the actual functions is not allowed)